lpil/talk-slides/building-a-type-safe-otp/slides.md

 Gleam should be as powerful

 <!--
-OTP is just Erlang
+OTP is Erlang

-We don't want to be limited
+Gleam's OTP should be in Gleam

-Gleam should be as powerful
+If we can't then our abstraction isn't powerful enough

 Right primitives -> we can implement OTP
 -->